 Are you having trouble falling asleep or staying awake during the day?
 If you answered yes, you might suffer from delayed sleep-wake disorder (DSWD).
-This condition affects millions of Americans every year.
+This condition affects millions of adults every year.

 The delayed sleep-wake disorder is characterized by difficulty sleeping at night and waking up too early.
 The symptoms usually last for several weeks before they resolve themselves.